qdentity/mise-elixir/README.md

 ## Elixir escripts support

 This plugin supports elixir escripts, adding them to your path just like any other elixir binary.
-Whenever you install a new escript with `mix escript.install` you need to `asdf reshim elixir` in order to create shims for it.
+Whenever you install a new escript with `mix escript.install` you need to `mise reshim elixir` in order to create shims for it.

 ## Default `mix` commands